-- Probability is an important branch of mathematics. - It is very important in everyday life, and in your later study. - If you do any economics statistics, then you'll spend a lot of time on probability, in much more detail than you'll see here. - Be careful when studying this material: probability can seem very easy when you start it, but it gets much harder very quickly. - Set theory and summation notation are important for probability: make sure you are familiar with that material. - Of course, probability can be used to study Lotto and other games of chance. - (Prior to Semester 1 2005 we spent very little time on probability.
-The amount of material we cover has now been increased, as it is heavily used in many other courses) - (Prior to Semester 1 2006 we covered probability much later in the course, so it was not examined on the midsemester exam; from 2006 onwards it will be.) - Topics in this section are: - Introduction to probability. - Inclusion/exclusion. - Conditional probability. - Gold Lotto.
+- Probability is an important branch of mathematics. - It is very important in everyday life, and in your later study. - If you do any economics statistics, then you'll spend a lot of time on probability, in much more detail than you'll see here. - Be careful when studying this material: probability can seem very easy when you start it, but it gets much harder very quickly. - Set theory and summation notation are important for probability; make sure you are familiar with that material. - Of course, probability can be used to study Lotto and other games of chance. - (Prior to Semester 1 2005 we spent very little time on probability.
+The amount of material we cover has now been increased, as it is heavily used in many other courses) - (Prior to Semester 1 2006 we covered probability much later in the course, so it was not examined on the mid-semester exam; now it is.)

+- Introduction to probability.

+- Inclusion/exclusion.

+- Conditional probability.

+- Gold Lotto.